spiral/docs/framework/concept.md

 # Concept
 Spiral framework has build as internal platform/tool to modularize development of various projects by improving re-usability to written code.
-Components including Database, ORM, ODM and Stemplter has been designed around the idea of writing applications inside applications (by creating higher level abstractions for business/domain logic) by providing namespace and isolation support for every possible level of your application.
+Components, including Database, ORM, ODM and Stemplter has been designed around the idea of writing applications inside applications (by creating higher level abstractions for business/domain logic) by providing namespace and isolation support for every possible level of your application.